Growing & Changing With The Community

 Nonprofits are only as worthy as their Board members.
 Although the Foundation was established as a 501 (c) (3) charitable organization in 1983 by local business and civic leaders to augment the Public Library’s budget, it’s our Board members who are, and have been, critical to the success of our organization.
 We rely on our Board members for so many important things – professional skills, connections, and resources.
 We are deeply grateful for all the volunteer time they give to improve our library system.

 Won’t you join this remarkable group in supporting your library?
 When you give to the Library Foundation today, you place books and technology in the hands of children and learners of all ages.
-You support programs that inspire a lifelong passion for reading and learning.
+You support programs that improve literacy and inspire a lifelong passion for reading and learning.
 Your gift to the Foundation will live on into the future via our libraries of today and tomorrow.

-You can view more detailed information on our 990 and Audit.
+You can view more detailed information on our 990and Audit.

 Mission: